enzocassemiro/enzocassemiro/README.md

 ### Hi there 🧐

-My name is Enzo Cassemiro from Brazil.
-I've been working as an intern in field of IT Support Service since 2020 and I'm currently studying Computer Enginner 💻 in FACENS
+My name is Enzo Cassemiro and I'm from Brazil.
+I've been working as an intern in the field of IT Support Service since 2020 and I'm currently studying Computer Engineering 💻 in FACENS
 #### I'm passionate about aviation ✈️👨🏻‍✈️

 In my free time I like to play video game 🎮, watch movies 🎞️ tv shows 📺 and listen to eletronic music 🎵